2015 READING IS FUNDAMENTAL/MACY’S MULTICULTURAL COLLECTION

 Meet Jimmy, the world’s most famous baby koala, rescued and returned to the wild.
-This photographic picture book is an uplifting, true story with a gentle message about coping with loss that draws attention to an important and threatened wild animal.
+An uplifting, true story with a gentle message about coping with loss that draws attention to an important and threatened wild animal.
+Photo Copyright: Susan Kelly

 School Library Journal